marcinofulus/Ekonofiz/ARF2/source/stopy_procentowe.rst

    \sqrt[n]{a_1 a_2\dots a_n} \le \frac{1}{n}\sum_{i=1}^n a_i

-Możemy używać średniej matematycznej szacowania średniej geometrycznej.
+Możemy używać średniej matematycznej do szacowania średniej geometrycznej.